lethain/staff-eng/src/markdown/stories/dmitry-petrashko.md

 **_How do you keep in touch with how things really work as you spend less time on hands-on development?_**

-I try to have at least a couple of days a week where I can code.
-Additionally, I work closely with other engineers on my teams and we continuously learn from each other.
+While I was a PTL, I had a least a couple of days a week where I got code.
+I worked closely with other engineers on my teams and we continuously learn from each other.

+As a TA, I wasn't able to write code as much as I was as a PTL.
+I mostly wrote code when it was code-yellow situation.
+But the success in this role is dependent on having good insignts and deep engineering understanding.
+To do this, I speak to our internal customers and stay on top of designs and, notably, failure thresholds and failure modes of systems of teams that I support.

-Developer productivity also organises a Stripe-wide engineer survey, where we are looking to find what are the biggest things keeping our engineers from being productive: maybe there’s some tool that became slow since the last survey or some use case that had a user base grow that’s not well supported.
+In my role, it's highly important to understand needs of customers.
+One helpful resource for that is the Stripe-wide engineer survey that Developer Productivity group organises, where we are looking to find what are the biggest things keeping our engineers from being productive: maybe there’s some tool that became slow since the last survey or some use case that had a user base grow that’s not well supported.
 While this survey rarely finds things that we weren’t aware of, it’s a great tool for relative prioritization: we can compare how many people complain about things and prioritize them accordingly.

 Additionally, before Covid-19-induced lockdown, I used to join random tables for dinners at Stripe.
 I’d ask 3 questions: